-Depending on the availability needs of an application, the cost and design complexity will vary.
-When building for a VM workload, there will be a cost associated with each VM.
-For example, two VMs per zone across three active zones will have a cost for six VMs.
+Depending on the availability needs of an application, the cost and design complexity varies.
+When you build a VM workload, there's a cost associated with each VM.
+For example, suppose you deploy two VMs into each of three availability zones.
+In this scenario, you need to pay for a total of six VMs.
 For pricing of VM workloads, see the Azure pricing calculator.

 - Azure Services that support availability zones